Europe's top court rejects sanctions against Saudi businessman

 The judgment echoes a handful of recent decisions by Europe’s second-highest court, the General Court, to dismiss EU sanctions against some Iranian companies, imposed as part of Western efforts to pressure Tehran over its nuclear program.

-Here as well, the court has argued that EU governments have failed to produce sufficient proof of the targeted companies links to Iran’s atom work.

-These decisions have raised alarm in Washington and Brussels over the West’s ability to maintain economic restrictions on Iran and force it to scale back the program, which they suspect has a military aim.
-Tehran denies it wants to make bombs and says its nuclear work has civilian goals only.
+These court decisions raised alarm in Washington and Brussels over Western governments’ ability to maintain economic restrictions on Iran and force it to scale back the program, which they suspect has a military aim.

-Critics of the European courts say such decisions endanger the international community’s efforts to conduct foreign policy and combat terrorism.

-“The courts are making policy and they have overstepped their boundaries,” said Emanuele Ottolenghi of the Foundation for the Defense of Democracies, a think-tank that has advised the U.S. government on sanctions against Iran.